 This subarea is a major conduit between the East Fork Lewis Greenway System and the Ridgefield National Wildlife Refuge.
 The State Department of Fish and Wildlife manages 48.5 acres at the confluence of the North and East Forks Lewis River.
 The Columbia Land Trust manages 70 acres at the upstream end of Lake Rosannah, and Clark County manages 120 acres of upland forests south and west of the Lake.
 The project area also comprises a private land holding known as Plas Newydd (Welsh term for New Place) which covers approximately 1600 acres and extends from the Ridgefield Refuge to the east side of Lake Rosannah.
 These lands are generally managed for forest resource, wildlife habitat, and some agricultural uses.
+Habitat and wetland mitigation banks are being created on the property.

-The County and owners of Plas Newydd have explored a land exchange which would involve trading the county's forest ownership for approximately 340 acres of shoreline, wetlands and upland forests along the main stem Lewis River and Lake Rosannah.
-This continues to be a high priority for the county.
 The Cowlitz Tribe, Plas Newydd, Lower Columbia River Estuary Partnership, Lower Columbia Fish Enhancement Group, and other partners have implemented salmon recovery projects along the main Lewis, including placement of large woody debris and riparian plantings.
 The preservation of aquatic and riparian habitats for salmon and other priority species that link the East Fork Lewis River Greenway and Columbia River Lowlands is also a priority.
-Recreation priorities include support of the Lake River/Lewis River water trail, and, contingent upon completion of the County/Plas Newydd land exchange, hiking, kayaking, canoeing, wildlife viewing and other low-impact recreation in proximity to lower Allen Creek and Lake Rosannah.
+Recreation priorities include support of the Lake River/Lewis River water trail, and improving public access to lower Allen Creek and Lake Rosannah for hiking, kayaking, canoeing, wildlife viewing and other low-impact recreation opportunities.
+The county has included the 120-acre "Ridgefield Parcel" into its sustainable forest management portfolio.